 Patrick Machado.
-Mr. Machado, age 54, has served as one of our directors since June 2014.
-Mr. Machado currently serves as a director of Scynexis, Inc. since September 2015, Adverum Biotechnologies, Inc. since March 2017, and Endocyte, Inc. since February 2018, all of which are public pharmaceutical companies.
-He also serves as a director of Armaron Bio Pty Ltd. and Roivant Sciences Ltd., both of which are privately held biopharmaceutical companies.
-From June 2017 to February 2018, Mr. Machado served as a director of Axovant Sciences, Ltd. He is a co-founder of Medivation, Inc., a biopharmaceutical company, and served on its Board of Directors from April 2014 to September 2016, when Medivation, Inc. was acquired by Pfizer, Inc. Prior to his retirement in April 2014, Mr. Machado served as Medivation's Chief Financial Officer since its inception in September 2003 and as its Chief Business Officer since December 2009.
+Mr. Machado, age 55, has served as one of our directors since June 2014.
+Mr. Machado currently serves as a director of Scynexis, Inc. since September 2015 and Adverum Biotechnologies, Inc. since March 2017, both of which are public biopharmaceutical companies.
+He also serves as a director of Armaron Bio Pty Ltd., Roivant Sciences Ltd., Auransa, Inc., Turnstone Biologics, and Therachon AG, all of which are privately held biopharmaceutical companies.
+From June 2017 to February 2018, Mr. Machado served as a director of Axovant Sciences, Ltd. and from February 2018 to December 2018, he served as a director of Endocyte, Inc. He is a co-founder of Medivation, Inc., a biopharmaceutical company, and served on its Board of Directors from April 2014 to September 2016, when Medivation, Inc. was acquired by Pfizer, Inc. Prior to his retirement in April 2014, Mr. Machado served as Medivation's Chief Financial Officer since its inception in September 2003 and as its Chief Business Officer since December 2009.
 From 1998 until 2001, Mr. Machado was employed by ProDuct Health, Inc., a privately-held medical device company, as Vice President, Chief Financial Officer and General Counsel from 1998 to 2000, and as Senior Vice President and Chief Financial Officer from 2000 to 2001.
 From 2001 until 2002, Mr. Machado served as a consultant to Cytyc Corporation, to assist with transitional matters related to Cytyc Corporation's acquisition of ProDuct Health, Inc. Mr. Machado received a J.D. from Harvard Law School and a B.A. and B.S. in German and Economics, respectively, from Santa Clara University.
 Our Board of Directors believes that Mr. Machado's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.

 Fred A. Middleton.
-Mr. Middleton, age 68, has served as a member of our Board of Directors since March 2018.
+Mr. Middleton, age 69, has served as a member of our Board of Directors since March 2018.
 Mr. Middleton currently serves as a Managing Director of Sanderling Ventures, where he has worked for 30 years as an investor, management team member and director in over 20 new biomedical ventures built in Sanderling's venture investment portfolios since 1988.
 During his time at Sanderling, Mr. Middleton served as Vice Chairman and Chief Business Officer of Altor Biosciences, where he helped raise over \$100 million for clinical trials development and its subsequent acquisition by NantCell, Inc. Mr. Middleton was a first round investor in Regeneron Pharmaceuticals and served as a board member and as the company's CFO during its initial public offering in 1990.
 Earlier in his career, Mr. Middleton served as the third original member of the Genentech management team as its Chief Financial Officer.
-Mr. Middleton currently serves on the Board of Directors of Endocyte, Inc., Stereotaxis, Inc., Viacyte, Inc., Lineagen, Inc. and TheraVida, Inc. During the past five years, Mr. Middleton had previously served on the board of Pacira Pharmaceuticals, Inc., a publicly-traded therapeutic drug company.
-Mr. Middleton holds a B.S. in chemistry from the

-Massachusetts Institute of Technology and an MBA from the Harvard Business School.
+Mr. Middleton currently serves on the Board of Directors of Stereotaxis, Inc., Viacyte, Inc., Lineagen, Inc. and TheraVida, Inc. During the past five years, Mr. Middleton had previously served on the board of Pacira Pharmaceuticals, Inc. and Endocyte, Inc., both of which are publicly-traded biopharmaceutical companies.
+Mr. Middleton holds a B.S. in chemistry from the Massachusetts Institute of Technology and an MBA from the Harvard Business School.
 Our Board of Directors believes that Mr. Middleton's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.